bsobotka/amv_tracker/README.md

 * **Settings**: In this window you are able to make changes to the way AMV Tracker functions, as well as to manage your library and tag data.
 Each tab in Settings is explored in detail here.
 	1. Data import
 		* **Fetch amv.org data**: This will run through every video entered in AMV Tracker and, for those with AMV.org video profile URLs provided, will fetch all video data from those URLs.
-This function is most useful if you are [importing](#Import-from-previous-version-of-AMV-Tracker) a database from a v1 version of AMV Tracker and had entered video profile URLs in that database.
+This function is most useful if you are [importing](#3-Import-from-previous-version-of-AMV-Tracker) a database from a v1 version of AMV Tracker and had entered video profile URLs in that database, and you want to fetch additional data that may not have been available to record in AMV Tracker v1.
 		* **DL thumbs from YouTube**: This will run through every video entered in AMV Tracker and, for those with YouTube video URLs, will download the thumbnails for those videos.
 		* **Generate thumbs from files**: This will run through every video entered in AMV Tracker and, for those with local file paths specified, will generate random thumbnails from those video files.
-NOTE: You will need ffmpeg.exe and ffprobe.exe in your AMV Tracker base directory (see instructions under the [install instructions](#Installation)).
+NOTE: You will need ffmpeg.exe and ffprobe.exe in your AMV Tracker base directory (see further details under the [install instructions](#Installation)).
 Please also note that this function can take a long time if processing through many videos.
 	2. Video entry
 		1. Data checking
 			* NOTE: If you make any changes on this tab, please make sure to press the "Save" button before exiting out of the Settings window.
 			* **Data checking**: AMV Tracker can perform "checks" on manual video entries to ensure that you are not forgetting to put data in certain fields, so that your data remains clean and consistently populated.
 The fields listed here are the ones that can be subject to these checks -- check the boxes that you would like to include.
-			* **'Checks enabled' default setting**: On the "Submission rules" tab on [manual video entry](#Single-video-entry), there is a checkbox which, if checked, will initiate the data checks described above.
+			* **'Checks enabled' default setting**: On the [Submission rules](#Submission-rules) tab on manual video entry, there is a checkbox which, if checked, will initiate the data checks described above.
 With this option you can define its default setting on each new video entry.
 		2. Video entry automation
-			* **Link pseudonyms to existing entries**: If checked, AMV Tracker will automatically check for any other entries by the provided editor username -- if it finds any, it will automatically populate your new entry with existing pseudonyms from the existing entries (if any exist).
-Similarly, if you provide a new pseudonym in this new entry, AMV Tracker will update existing entries with the new pseudonym.
+			* **Link pseudonyms to existing entries**: If checked, AMV Tracker will automatically check for any other entries by the provided editor username -- if it finds any, it will automatically populate your new entry with all provided pseudonyms from the existing entries (if there are any).
+Similarly, if you provide a new pseudonym in this entry, AMV Tracker will update existing entries with the new pseudonym.
 			* **Auto-populate song genre**: If checked, AMV Tracker will auto-populate the song genre field if the provided artist name has been used in at least one previous database entry.
 If multiple genres have been assigned to this artist in previous entries, AMV Tracker will select the one that occurs the most frequently.
 			* **Set mutually exclusive tags**: Within tag groups, you can select tags to be "mutually exclusive", meaning if one tag is checked, one or more other tags are automatically disabled and cannot be selected on video entry.
 Making good use of this feature can greatly speed up tag entry.
 			* **Custom tag logic**: You can define logic here which will automatically select tags based on what is filled out in other fields within a video entry.
 You can create as many rules here as you want.
 Only rules which have the "Enabled" checkbox checked on the right will be read; if unchecked, that rule will be ignored.
 Click the ![Add](/md_images/icon-md-plus.png) button to create a new rule, and fill out the fields as directed.
 To initiate the custom logic as you are entering video information, see instructions [here](#My-ratingtagscomments).